SoumyaSubhrajit/React_Notes/Module_1.md

 ## Introduction to React and its Significance

 ### Component-Based Architecture
  React utilizes a component-based architecture, where UIs are constructed from **reusablecomponents**.
-This modular approach simplifies the development, testing, and maintenance of large-scale applications.
+This modular approach simplifies the development, testing, and maintenance of large-scale applications..

 I will provide you with some code examples so that you can understand what **reusable components** are all about.
 1. Creating a Button Component
 In our example, we're going to create a simple button component.
 We define a React functional component named Button.
 This component represents a button element that users can interact with.